Take a look back in time

 The Coombe Tennant's ran Clyne Farm first as a dairy farm and subsequently as a beef farm.
 By 1966 the farm had ceased to be a busy working farm and fell into almost dereliction.

-In 1971 Keeper's Cottage was bought by the Haden Family as their family home.
-After a devastating bracken fire Keeper’s Cottage was extended to create Barn Owl Lodge.
+In 1971 The Keeper's Cottage was bought by the Haden Family as their family home.
+After a devastating bracken fire The Keeper’s Cottage was extended to create Barn Owl Lodge.
+These two cottages are now offfered as unique self-catering properties.
 In 1988 the Coombe Tennant family decided to sell Clyne Farm and it was bought by their nearest neighbours, the Haden family.

 The Haden family renovated the farm to create Clyne Farm Activity Centre, offering bunk bed accommodation and outdoor activities, including horse riding, to mainly school and youth groups.
 The Centre opened in 1989.
 Over the years the main farm site has been adapted to accommodate more families and groups.
 The farm and its estate including Keeper's Cottage and Barn Owl Lodge are now simply known as Clyne Farm Centre.